What Is the Best Cut of Steak? The Ultimate Top 10 List

 You can try our ribeye recipes below:

-Fun Fact: this is the steak of choice for most brothers.
+Fun Fact: This is the steak of choice for most brothers.

 8. Skirt